vorno-crole/8bitdo-keyboard/README.md

 * A Raspberry Pi Pico board
     * https://www.raspberrypi.com/products/raspberry-pi-pico/
     * You can use the most basic version.
 Wifi not required.
 * A pair of TRS breakout boards
     * like this one: https://core-electronics.com.au/trrs-3-5mm-jack-breakout.html
     * Can be any brand
-    * I'm using two, since my chosen 8BD Extension requires two
+    * I'm using two, since my [chosen 8BD Extension](https://shop.8bitdo.com/products/8bitdo-keyboard-extensions?variant=44141790068913) needs two jacks
 * Hook up wire
 * Some light soldering